conmaol/gadelica/grammar/nouns.md

 >
 > Bha aige ri an cumail ’nan cròileagan cruinn ann am badan àraidh, agus is ann le bhith sìor ruith timcheall orra a bha a chasan mu dheireadh cho luath ri casan **féidh**.

-All three of the common nouns highlighted here lack any dependents, although they are all dependents of other words in the sentence.
+All three of the common nouns highlighted here lack any grammatical dependents, although they are all themselvesdependents of other words in the sentence.
 The dative masculine noun *loch* ‘a lake’ is the complement of the preposition *air* ‘on’; the nominative feminine noun *urchair* ‘a shot, a stone’ is the object of the verb *thilg* ‘threw’; and the genitive masculine noun *féidh* ‘a deer’ is the specifier of the plural common noun *casan* ‘feet’.

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatical-dependents-of-nouns)